mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 ### How does prior help with the parameter determination?

-A strong prior means that we give more weight to prior assumptions about model parameters.
+A strong prior means that we give more weight to prior assumptions about model parameters and we need to see more data to evidence against these assumptions.

 ### Why can convolution and pooling cause underfitting?
 (Slide A.20)